filin140123/VESTools/README.md

 # dnc-script
-Mass download youtube videos in highest possible quality and with sound.
+main.py — Mass downloading youtube videos in highest possible quality and with sound. scenecutter.py — Mass cutting videos by scenes and saving to appropriate directories

 Windows only.